JasonGlazer/Arete/README.md

 A building energy model the corresponds with the final design in either native simulation program files or in files based on an accepted industry schema shall be provided to one or more ClearingHouse Providers.
 If many identical or nearly identical buildings are based on the same design, a single building energy model shall be provided.
+Final energy building models shall clearly identify the type of space for each room or group of adjacent rooms in the building model.
+The final building energy model shall be complete enough that the Clearinghouse Providers can run simulations and recreate the exact energy predicted to be used by the building.
+For each type of space in the building, the total energy for each utility as well as the area, volume, and the number of occupants, and other indices of usage for the type of space shall be described in the building energy model and in a file in the format of the Schema for Final Building Energy Model Results.